 OK, so I just purchased another Polished Silver Phantom, for my son.

 I called Mike to see about his freak bored barrels - $37.00 plus shipping.
 I purchased a 14" and 11", as my son likes longer barrels.

 Again, Thank You all for your help!

 "This is the weapon of a Jedi Knight.
 Not as clumsy or random as a blaster; an elegant weapon for a more civilized age."
-Obi-Wan, while holding a pump.
+Obi-Wan, while showing a pump to Luke.

 |11-07-2013, 10:36 AM||#23 (permalink)|

 Join Date: Jan 2013

 I managed to find this in a army surplus store.
 It has MOLLE on the back but can be adjusted to fit snugly on your belt.

 It was designed to hold shotgun shells but as you can see, it works great for stock class.